Economics of bitcoin: Classification

 Classification of bitcoin by the United States government is to date unclear with multiple conflicting rulings.
 In 2013 Judge Amos L. Mazzant III of the United States District Court for the Eastern District of Texas stated that "Bitcoin is a currency or form of money".
-In July 2016, Judge Teresa Mary Pooler of Eleventh Judicial Circuit Court of Florida cleared Michell Espinoza in State of Florida v.
+In July 2016, Judge Teresa Mary Pooler of the Eleventh Judicial Circuit Court of Florida cleared Michell Espinoza in State of Florida v.
 Espinoza in money-laundering charges he faced involving his use of bitcoin.
 Judge Pooler stated "Bitcoin may have some attributes in common with what we commonly refer to as money, but differ in many important aspects, they are certainly not tangible wealth and cannot be hidden under a mattress like cash and gold bars."
 In September 2016, a ruling by Judge Alison J. Nathan of United States District Court for the Southern District of New York contradicted the Florida Espinoza ruling stating "Bitcoins are funds within the plain meaning of that term.— Bitcoins can be accepted as a payment for goods and services or bought directly from an exchange with a bank account.
 They therefore function as pecuniary resources and are used as a medium of exchange and a means of payment."
 The U.S. Treasury categorizes bitcoin as a decentralized virtual currency.
 The Commodity Futures Trading Commission classifies bitcoin as a commodity, and the Internal Revenue Service classifies it as an asset.

 The South African Revenue Service, the legislation of Canada, the Ministry of Finance of the Czech Republic and several others classify bitcoin as an intangible asset.

 The Bundesbank says that bitcoin is not a virtual currency or digital money.
 It recommends using the term "crypto token".

 The People's Bank of China has stated that bitcoin "is fundamentally not a currency but an investment target".

 Journalists and academics also debate what to call bitcoin.
 Some media outlets do make a distinction between "real" money and bitcoins, while others call bitcoin real money.
 The Wall Street Journal declared it a commodity in December 2013.
 A Forbes journalist referred to it as digital collectible.
 Two University of Amsterdam computer scientists proposed the term "money-like informational commodity".

 In addition to the above, bitcoin is also characterized as a payment system.